Table of Contents

 10. Wash Fabrics Exposed to the Odor

-11. Clean Your Oven if You Baked Fish
+11. Clean Your Oven Regularly

 12. Place Activated Charcoal Bags Around the Room